tdwg/dwc/docs/rdf/index.md

 ##### 1.3.2.2 HTTP IRIs as self-resolving GUIDs (normative)

-Advocates of principles of [Linked Data](https://www.w3.org/standards/semanticweb/data) prefer to use identifiers which follow the [HTTP IRI scheme](https://datatracker.ietf.org/doc/html/rfc2616/), known as "HTTP IRIs".
-In addition to being globally unique, such identifiers have the advantage of being dereferenceable using a widely implemented protocol .
+Advocates of principles of [Linked Data](https://www.w3.org/standards/semanticweb/data) prefer to use identifiers that follow the [HTTP IRI scheme](https://datatracker.ietf.org/doc/html/rfc2616/), known as "HTTP IRIs".
+In addition to being globally unique, such identifiers have the advantage of being dereferenceable using a widely implemented protocol.
 As such, it is possible to implement HTTP IRIs so that a human end user can obtain information about the resource using a conventional web browser.
 It is also possible to implement HTTP IRIs so that data (in the form of RDF) describing the resource can be discovered by a semantic client.
 In recognition of the advantages conferred by HTTP IRIs, the [TDWG GUID Applicability Statement standard](http://www.tdwg.org/standards/150/) specifies in Recommendation 2 that "HTTP GET resolution must be provided for non-self-resolving GUIDs".
 For this reason, providers of biodiversity information who intend to make data available through RDF SHOULD plan to implement GUIDs that are persistent HTTP IRIs.
 This is not to the exclusion of other forms of non-self-resolving globally unique identifiers that can be associated with the HTTP IRI using the methods described in [Section 2](#2-implementation-guide) of this guide.

 ### 1.4 Use of terms in RDF